-The federations will launch a project running from 18 January 2022 to 31 December 2023 to monitor workplace-specific working hours experiments involving new types of working hour arrangements that are mutually beneficial for the parties.
+The federations shall continue the fixed-term pilot started on 18 January 2022 until 31 December 2025.
+The project monitors workplace-specific working hours experiments involving new types of working hour arrangements that are mutually beneficial for the parties.
 Subject to local collective bargaining, these experiments enable deviations from the provisions of the Working hours chapter of the collective agreement, up to the duration of the collective agreement period.
 However, the parties must, in all cases, observe the mandatory provisions of the Working Hours Act (the definition of working hours, the definitions of additional and overtime work and consent, the average maximum of 48 working hours per week during a calendar year).